m5stack/m5-docs/docs/en/module/nb-iot.md

 ## Description

-This is a wireless communication module, integrated an **NB-IOT** M5311  module that produced by China Mobile.
+This is a wireless communication module, integrated an **NB-IoT** M5311  module that produced by China Mobile.
 The dimension if M5311 is 16mm * 18mm * 2.2mm, which is very tiny, and gives convenience to the user of more flexible dimension requirement.
 <br>
 package with LCC allows quick production through standard SMT, which provides a more reliable connection method and performance on the extreme environment.
 <br>